Chicago Bears vs. Detroit Lions NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Lions stats and trends

-- Detroit has played 10 games, with six wins against the spread.
+- In Detroit's 10 games this season, it has six wins against the spread.

-- This season, the Lions have an ATS record of 6-3 in their nine games as an underdog of 3 points or more.
+- The Lions have been underdogs by 3 points or more nine times this season and are 6-3 ATS in those games.

-- Detroit's games this season have hit the over on three of 10 set point totals (30%).
+- Detroit's games this year have eclipsed the over/under three times in 10 opportunities (30%).

-- Detroit is 2-2 against the spread and 0-4 overall when the team churns out more than 343.9 yards.
+- In games that Detroit amasses over 343.9 yards, the team is 2-2 against the spread and 0-4 overall.

-- The Lions have turned the ball over three more times (13 total) than the Bears have forced a turnover (10) this season.
+- This season the Lions have turned the ball over 13 times, three more than the Bears' takeaways (10).

 Home and road insights

-- Detroit has covered the spread twice at home, and is 0-4 overall there, this season.
+- At home this year, Detroit has two wins against the spread and is 0-4 overall.

-- This year, in four home games, Detroit has gone over the total twice.
+- Detroit has hit the over twice in four home games this season.

-- Chicago is 1-4 overall, with two wins against the spread, on the road.
+- On the road, Chicago has two wins against the spread and is 1-4 overall.

-- In five road games this season, Chicago has gone over the total twice.
+- This year, in five road games, Chicago has hit the over twice.

 Powered by Data Skrive.